Vintage Lego Minifigures from Classic Lego Sets

 There have been many ghosts and variations of the ghost minifigure through the years, but the one you see here was the first.
 It came with a tiny set called The Black Monarch's Ghost (6034) which was released in 1990.
 The set also included a knight and instructions for building a small castle or holdfast of some kind where the ghost could hide.

 The Castle theme had been big with Lego going back to the late '70s and early '80s.
 Back then the horses were made from Lego bricks, but not long after they started to produce horse figures.
 This small set was part of a much greater kingdom of knight sets.

 Oh, and the ghost glows in the dark.
 Cool!

 The Western Theme

-The desperadoes pictured below are Flatfoot Thompson, Dewey Cheatum and Black Bart.
+The desperadoes pictured above are Flatfoot Thompson, Dewey Cheatum and Black Bart.

 They were recurring characters in the Lego western theme in the mid-1990s and early 2000s, and could be found in sets like Sheriff's Lockup (6755), Bandit's Secret Hideout (6761) and Fort Legoredo (6762).
 There were a few different versions of each minifigure.

 You can see a couple of changes in the Lego minifigures of this period as compared to 15 years prior.
 Most obviously, the details had gotten much more intricate.
 Instead of the same smiley face for every character, different figures began to take on their own specific appearance.